 Below is a list of common construction hard costs.

 Hard costs associated with the structure.
 This category includes all labor and material required to complete the whole building or structure.
 Everything that is quantiﬁable and can be estimated must form part of the hard costs.

-The difference from the ﬁrst one to this is that this category includes all utilities underground, aerial, water systems, drains, ﬁre, paving, grading, etc. Like explained above, site piping, a material used for paving, sewers, and site work are also part of the hard costs.
+The difference from the ﬁrst one to this is that this category includes all utilities underground, aerial, water systems, drains, ﬁre, paving, grading, etc. As explained above, site piping, a material used for paving, sewers, and site work is also part of the hard costs.

 Hard costs related to landscaping works, including lawns, mulch, fertilizer, and every other material included in the construction of the projects based on the architectural drawings, an amount that you can measure, it can be estimated from historical data between a ﬁve and ten percent of the total project costs for new projects and between 10 and 20 percent for remodeling projects.

 Change orders might be included in the building structure item in the hard costs.
 Some builders separate this item from building a structure, for the accountability process, but it also includes all additional expenses related to the construction of the project.
 Insurance costs are normally not included as hard costs and the owner might ask you to submit those as separate line items.

 Normally everything that is rolled under the general conditions is classiﬁed as hard costs.
 These are the costs associated with doing business, like the management, temp facilities, utilities, tools, and safety and security costs.
 It is important to understand that all permits and insurance costs are also considered hard costs.